heartcombo/devise/README.md

 ### Test helpers

-Devise includes some tests helpers for functional specs.
+Devise includes some test helpers for functional specs.
 In order to use them, you need to include Devise in your functional tests by adding the following to the bottom of your `test/test_helper.rb` file:

 ```ruby
 class ActionController::TestCase